danielrosado/privacy-shield/README.md

 ### External Modules
 - Parse-domain: parses an URL and return its domain, subdomain and top-level domain.
-- Bootstrap: a front-end framework for UI desingning.
+- Bootstrap: a front-end framework for UI designing.
 - Font-awesome: an icon set.

 ## Settings